Whilst irritable bowel syndrome (IBS) is quite a common condition, the symptoms alone are not specific enough for a diagnosis to be made.

 It is recommended that you see a dietitian after you have an official IBS diagnosis.
 However, in some cases there may be changes in your diet which can be made to try and help your symptoms whilst you wait for your test results or to see a gastroenterologist.

-If you would like further information on this issue please contact me.
+If you would like further information on this issue or to book an appointment please contact me.